Bramgus12/HR-Routeplanner/Back-end/README.md

 **HTTP-statuses:** 400, 200

 ### POST /api/locationnodenetwork
 Post a node into the server.
-You can only do this when it does not exist alreay on the server.
+You can only do this when it does not exist already on the server.

 **Requested body:**